 To cancel your Direct debit, you need to advise us in writing at least three business days before the date we will debit your bank account.

-You must make your cheque payable to “legalsuper” to enable us to cash it.
+You must make your cheque payable to "legalsuper" to enable us to cash it.
 Add your name and member number to the back of the cheque.
-Please note, in line with major Australian banks, we are unable to accept foreign cheques.
+Please note that in line with major Australian banks, we cannot accept foreign cheques.

 legalsuper